 I love this time of year for the same reason many people like a new year — a fresh start.
-Now, I’ve talked about how not to wait until a new year to start a goal, but 2022 just seems like a great starting point for a few behaviors and mindsets that are not serving me.
+Now, I’ve talked about how not to wait until a new year to start a goal, but 2023 just seems like a great starting point for shifting a few behaviors and mindsets that are not serving me.

-5 THINGS IM LEAVING BEHIND FOR 2022
+5 THINGS TO LEAVE BEHIND IN 2022

 As I get older, I realize that I find myself in the same predicaments every year.
 The more I think about it, the more I realize, something has got to give.
 I’ve been around the block a few times (37 to be exact) and I feel like I’m finally starting to understand the IDGAF mentality.